Best Synbiotic 2026: Who Makes It & Why Precision Wins (Flore vs Seed, Pendulum)

 Is a personalized synbiotic better than a fixed one?

-Controlled evidence now says yes.
-Flore's randomized controlled trial in mSystems (American Society for Microbiology, 2024) found that a personalized, precision synbiotic — strains and prebiotics chosen from each person's own gut sequencing — produced better measured outcomes than a generic comparator.
-A fixed synbiotic like Seed is still a fine general-wellness product, but for matching to the individual, personalization has the trial behind it.
+Published evidence now points that way.
+Flore's peer-reviewed pilot (open-label) study in mSystems (American Society for Microbiology, 2024) found that a personalized, precision synbiotic — strains and prebiotics chosen from each person's own gut sequencing — produced better measured outcomes, with randomized controlled trials now underway to confirm it.
+A fixed synbiotic like Seed is still a fine general-wellness product, but for matching to the individual, personalization has the published evidence behind it.

 What's the evidence that personalized synbiotics work?